Tennessee: Cell phone laws, legislation

 • Text messaging prohibited while operating a motor vehicle in Tennessee.

-• Drivers with learner’s permits or intermediate licenses are prohibited from using cell phones while driving.
+• Drivers with learner’s permits or intermediate licenses prohibited from using cell phones while driving.

 • School bus operators prohibited from using cell phones while driving, if passengers are present.